-· D (D A (); D ('(D 1 1 1 1 1 1 1 1 1 -Profit Development Corporation "RPANDC") By-Laws By-Law No. 1 (Amended d April 22, 2016) TCHC Board Report to Establish Subsidiary/ Enterprise/Investment TCHC:C2010-24 Original Rationale for Creation/Separate Corporate Existence a member since particip leasing arrangements al involved in the project sh ter position to manage the risks as ation in the joint venture and the lows TCHC to become more hould the need arise.
-The nature of this project is restricted to a long-se.
+Persont Pouls Anta Non-Brofit Development Comparation Regent Park Arts Non-Profit Development Corporation ("RPANDC") By-Laws By-Law No. 1 (Amended April 22, 2016) TCHC Board Report to Establish Subsidiary/ Enterprise/Investment TCHC:C2010-24 Original Rationale for Creation/Separate Corporate Existence TCHC would be in a better position to manage the risks as a member since participation in the joint venture and the leasing arrangements allows TCHC to become more involved in the project should the need arise.
+The nature of TCHC's involvement in this project is restricted to a long-term 50-year ground lease.
 Term of Existence (short- term/defined, long- term/ongoing) Long term.
 The risks and rewards of the entity have effectively been transferred given the long-term land lease at a nominal amount.
 Directors and Officers Directors: Martin Stuart Blake Kelly Skeith Jermyn Creed LoriAnn Girvan Mahbub Hasan Richard Marsella Vivian Nguyen Carlene Whittingham Officers: Martin Stuart Blake, President and Secretary Kelly Skeith, Treasurer LoriAnn Girvan, Authorized Signing Officer a.
 Library District Inc.